Comparison · 8 min read

 Choose Play Digital Signage if you want the lowest per-screen software price and total hardware freedom — reusing a Raspberry Pi, Fire TV Stick or old mini PC across many screens, or leaning on a smart TV’s built-in player — and you’re comfortable designing each slide by hand with zones, tags and if-then conditions.

 Choose ChannelOS if you want a screen live in minutes with no app and no device on the TV, an AI-drafted show instead of a blank editor, and one live board where an edit airs everywhere at once.
-Your first screen is free, so the cheapest way to decide is to pair one and see.
+Your first screen is free.
+The test: see whether the first AI draft is something you edit or something you throw away.
+That single answer tells you which of these two products you actually want.

 Frequently asked questions